digitalden3/denizyilmaz.cloud/README.md

 ### Static S3 Website
 ------------------
 Created a Amazon S3 bucket and enabled bucket to host a static website.
 Pushed the index.html and stye.css (referenced in HTML) to the bucket using the aws s3 sync command.
+This template can be used to create an S3 bucket for hosting static websites:

 ```yaml
 Resources: